mermi/mermi/README.md

 ### Hi there 👋

-I am **Manel** and I work as a ✨ Data Engineer ✨ I am working mostly toward Data Architect and I want to evolve there.
+I am **Manel** and I work as a Señorita Data Engineer ✨ I am working mostly toward Data Architect and I want to evolve there.
 I worked mostly with AWS and a bit GCP.

 I had couple of experience in building/maintaing/evolve some of data architectures of different sizes, data lakes, large DWH.